Baldur Brönnimann / Basel Sinfonietta, OnStage Mobile App

 - there is a chat function (didn’t explore that here)

-- the live video stream option permits tapping into live video, as recorded from several (ca. 5) cameras on the podium, within the orchestra, including the orchestra’s (front) view onto the conductor.
+- the live video stream option permits tapping into live video, as recorded from several (ca. 5) cameras on the podium, within the Basel Sinfonietta, including the orchestra’s (front) view onto the conductor.
 One can freely switch between the cameras.

 A third set of functions under “Backstage” includes